arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. Navigate back to **Products** page.

-1. Click on the **Recycle** button.
+1. Click the **Recycle** button.
 This forces the web role to be recycled.
 Once you click on the button, the **Products** page will turn blank.

 1. Open the **Compute Emulator**.
-To do so, right-click the Windows Azure icon in the notification area and select **Show Compute Emulator UI**.
+To do this, right-click the Windows Azure icon in the notification area and select **Show Compute Emulator UI**.

 	![Windows Azure Tray Icon](Images/windows-azure-tray-icon.png?raw=true "Windows Azure Tray Icon")